chauhankiran/chauhankiran.github.io/raw/scala2.md

   return "hello, world"
 ```

+The return keyword is often optional, especially when the method's last expression is the value you want to return.

 Notice the type we've mentioned after colon(`:`) and before the assignment operator (`=`).
 Yes, if we're returning something we need to define the return type for the method like above.

 For the method that return nothing, `Unit` should be used but optionally.